-Ayurveda and Traditional Chinese (TCM) healing modalities have been using the tongue as a diagnostic tool for thousands of years, and the practise is becoming popular in Western naturopathic practice.
-Whilst it is best to check with your healthcare provider, such as a GP or naturopath, you can look at your tongue and observe the shape, colour, and coating, to get an idea of what your tongue may be saying about your health.
+Ayurveda and Traditional Chinese (TCM) healing modalities have been using the tongue as a diagnostic tool for thousands of years, and the practice is becoming popular in Western naturopathy.
+Some of the ancient beliefs around tongue-to-health correlations have been scientifically researched and found to be linked with a deficiency or health condition, yet much of it is still theoretical and the area requires more research.
+It is best to check with your healthcare provider, such as a GP or naturopath, if you are at all worried about changes in how your tongue and mouth appear; however, you can look at your tongue and observe the shape, colour, and coating to get an idea of what your tongue may be saying about your health as a whole and whether you might need to get further support.

 1. A pale tongue:

 Any change in the colour of the tongue may indicate an issue with the circulation of the blood and internal temperature, often related to the thyroid and metabolism.
 A pale or whitish tongue could be indicative of poor circulation, cold temperature, and a lack of healthy red blood cells.
-A pale tongue may signal nutritional deficiencies including iron, folate, and vitamin B12.
+A pale tongue may signal nutritional deficiencies, including iron, folate, and vitamin B12.
 If you are suffering from a lack of energy, fatigue, dizziness, and brain fog, your red blood cells may need support.
+In TCM, a pale tongue can indicate a lack of qi or blood and a “cold” condition, potentially related to poor circulation or a yang deficiency.

 2. A beefy, red tongue:

-A healthy tongue is rosy/pink in colour, however if your tongue is red you may need to pay extra attention.
-A red tongue can suggest heat and an exaggerated immune response in the body, and, like a pale tongue, can indicate a lack of iron and reduced circulation.
+A healthy tongue is rosy/pink in colour; however, if your tongue is red, you may need to pay extra attention.
+A red tongue can suggest heat and an exaggerated immune response in the body and, like a pale tongue, can indicate a lack of iron and reduced circulation.
 A purple tongue indicates blood stasis, or an extreme lack of circulation.
-Common nutritional deficiencies found with a beefy, red tongue include iron, folate, and vitamin B12; and if your tongue is burning, this indicates you need more zinc.
+Common nutritional deficiencies found with a beefy, red tongue include iron, folate, and vitamin B12, and if your tongue is burning, you may need more zinc.
 A beefy red tongue is where your tongue appears swollen and often smooth.
-This can be triggered by several health conditions, so check with your GP if you have a continually swollen tongue.
+This can be triggered by several health conditions, so check with your GP if you have a continually swollen or hot tongue.

 3. Teeth impressions:

-Teeth marks are often found where the teeth are literally pressing against the tongue, because it is too swollen for the oral cavity.
-In TCM tongue diagnosis, teeth marks reflect the dysfunction of liver, spleen, and kidney.
+Teeth marks are often found where the teeth are literally pressing against the tongue because it is too swollen for the oral cavity.
+In TCM tongue diagnosis, teeth marks reflect the dysfunction of the spleen and is associated with tiredness, poor appetite, shortness of breath, or worry.
 Teeth marks can also be an indication of poor nutrient absorption and assimilation, which may lead to exhaustion, poor digestion, and even waste accumulation in the digestive tract.
 It is essential to absorb nutrients from food for the maintenance of good health.
-Support your digestive system with glutamine for healthy growth and repair of the intestinal lining, pre-and-probiotics to replenish stores of good bacteria and support immune health, and apple cider vinegar to increase stomach acid for better digestion.
-A liver or kidney tonic may help, as can addressing any issues with your spleen.
+Support your digestive system with glutamine for healthy growth and repair of the intestinal lining, pre- and probiotics to replenish stores of good bacteria and support immune health, and apple cider vinegar or other digestives to support stomach acid for better digestion.
+A liver or kidney tonic may help, as can addressing any issues with your spleen/stomach.
+The spleen in TCM plays a crucial role in digestion and transportation of fluids.
+When the spleen Qi is deficient, it struggles to process food and fluids properly, leading to dampness accumulation and the resulting physical manifestations.

 4. A white coating: